tendermint/tendermint/docs/tendermint-core/block-structure.md

 ---
-order: 4
+order: 7
 ---

 # Block Structure

-The tendermint consensus engine records all agreements by a supermajority of nodes into a blockchain, which is replicated among all nodes.
-This blockchain is accessible via various rpc endpoints, mainly `/block?height=` to get the full block, as well as `/blockchain?minHeight=_&maxHeight=_` to get a list of headers.
+The Tendermint consensus engine records all agreements by a supermajority of nodes into a blockchain, which is replicated among all nodes.
+This blockchain is accessible via various RPC endpoints, mainly `/block?height=` to get the full block, as well as `/blockchain?minHeight=_&maxHeight=_` to get a list of headers.
 But what exactly is stored in these blocks?